 - At Swaim Electric, we offer annual maintenance contracts to all our customers so that we can run annual diagnostics on your generator.
 During this time, we can fix minor repairs and other problems during your service appointment.
-We offer generator maintenance in Winston-Salem, Greensboro, Climax, and Pittsboro, NC.
+We offer generator maintenance in Winston-Salem, generators for sale repair in Greensboro, Climax, and Pittsboro, NC.

 Wondering what generator is best for your family?
 Our latest guide, Best Types of Home Generators, can help you find the right generator model for powering your home!